Confidence200303/Confidence.io/cv.md

 -  Learned professional workplace conduct and time management

-### Retail Assitant | Mr Price
+### Library Assistant | Midrand Primary School
-*2024 - 2024*
+*2021 - 2021*
-- Assisted customers with product selection and queries
+- Assisted students and staff with locating books and digital resources
-- Worked across multiple store department
-- Managed stock replenishment and merchandising
+- Managed book check-ins and checkouts using the library system
-- Maintained store presentation and ensured customer satisfaction
+-  Maintained accurate records and proper filing

 ---

 ## Technical Skills